seniorman-dev/mypika/README.md

 experience, bill payments, international-logistics and fiat & decentralized crypto operations within a single backend system.
 Built using Django, D.R.F, and PostgreSQL, it focuses on real-time communication, financial infrastructure, and scalable architecture.

 With Pika, users can:
-📱 Purchase gadgets effortlessly using Naira, Crypto, or Gift Cards 📦 Ship items from verified US, UK, and Canadian addresses straight to Nigeria 💬 Chat one-on-one with Pika Admin Support in real time 💰 Fund and manage their wallets securely for payments, withdrawals, and trading ✈️ Pay bills fast and easy (e.g, Electricity, Airtime, Cable TV, e.t.c) 💹 Trade cryptocurrencies and gift cards at competitive rates — instantly and safely
+📱 Purchase gadgets effortlessly using Naira, Crypto.
+📦 Ship items from verified US, UK, and Canadian addresses straight to Nigeria.
+💬 Chat one-on-one with Pika Admin Support in real time.
+💰 Fund and manage their wallets securely for payments, withdrawals, and trading.
+✈️ Pay bills fast and easy (e.g, Electricity, Airtime, Cable TV, e.t.c).
+💹 Trade cryptocurrencies and gift cards at competitive rates — instantly and safely.

 Link to POSTMAN Collection: